baslie/AutoTagMate/README.md

 ## Usage

 - **Using the Activation Key:**
-  When editing an eligible file, type a plain text word (e.g., `ExampleTag`) or a multi-word phrase (e.g., `Transcription with timecodes`) and press the activation key (default is **Tab**).
+  When editing an eligible file, type a plain text word (e.g., `ExampleTag`) or a multi-word phrase (e.g., `Some extra text`) and press the activation key (default is **Tab**).
 AutoTagMate will wrap the text with matching opening and closing tags, placing the cursor between them.

 - **Automatic Tag Closure on '>':**
   If you type an opening tag (e.g., `<ExampleTag`) and finish it with `>`, the plugin automatically inserts the corresponding closing tag and positions the cursor appropriately.